SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 Splitting Dice
 --------------

-Skill and attribute dice may be split into “pips.”
+Skill and attribute dice may be split into "pips."
 Each die is equal to three pips.
 An attribute must always have at least 1D.
 An attribute may have dice only (no bonus pips), +1 or +2.
-Going to “+3” advances the die code to the next largest die.
+Going to "+3" advances the die code to the next largest die.
 Example progression is 1D, 1D+1, 1D+2, 2D, 2D+1, etc.